 Keep on top of KPI’s

 Having a robust monitoring system will help you understand how the business is doing.
 It’s really important you have these and know them.
+The latest payment systems, supply chain management software and other food-focused technology can really help here.

 Know your market